DevExpress/aspnet-security-bestpractices/SecurityBestPractices.Mvc/README.md

 - An end user cannot enter text containing elements that are common in technical texts, for example "Use the &lt;b&gt; tag to make text bold".

-- Request is intersected before they reach a controller action so you cannot handle them and render user-friendly error messages.
+- Requests are intersected before they reach a controller action so you cannot handle them and render user-friendly error messages.

 Because of these reasons, the inbuilt request value checks are commonly disabled.
 You can do this using the `ValidateInputAttribute`: